10 Greatest Prime Ministers of the United Kingdom

 In the course of British history, some very astounding and brave men and women have occupied the hot seat at No. 10 Downing Street.
 These British leaders stood for values that propelled the country to great heights.

-Judging them on the basis of the amount of change (as well managing the change itself) they were able to effect in the country, Worldhistoryedu.com presents to you the UK’s 10 greatest prime ministers of all time.
+Judging them on the basis of the amount of change (as well managing the change itself) they were able to effect in the country, Worldhistoryedu.com presents (in a descending order) to you the UK’s 10 greatest prime ministers of all time.

 DAVID LLOYD GEORGE